 Detection traps are the newest tool to assist with EAB detection.
 The traps are purple, almost three feet tall and one foot wide, and covered with a sticky substance.
 The adult beetle will stick to the trap if it lands on it.

 Traps are placed in the tree canopy or near an ash tree on PVC poles prior to the start of adult EAB emergence and are left up through the end of seasonal beetle flight.
-During the summer of 2013 up to 1,100 purple detection traps were deployed statewide
+During the summer of 2014, more than 1,500 purple detection traps will be deployed statewide

 Visual detection surveys for emerald ash borer are conducted from the ground.
 Surveyors determine if trees are infested by visually scanning them for emerald ash borer-like symptoms and signs.